Life Cycle of Common UK Mosquito Types

 Mosquito eggs

-Female mosquitoes lay eggs after eating a blood meal.
-Eggs are laid singly or in groups known as rafts and either directly on the surface of still water, around water margins or sometimes in tree holes.
-The exact location and number of eggs laid depends on the species.
+Female mosquitoes lay eggs in or near water.
+Some species lay them in clusters (rafts), while others lay them singly.
+The exact location and number of eggs laid depends on the mosquito species.
 When not placed directly on the water, eggs are placed in positions where they will be exposed to it through flooding, irrigation or rain.
 Eggs can remain dormant for months or even years until the right hatching conditions of sufficient moisture and the right temperature range are met.
-Many mosquito species overwinter as eggs.
+Many mosquito species in the UK overwinter as eggs.

 Mosquito larvae

-When the right conditions are met, mosquito eggs hatch and larvae emerge.
+Mosquitoes eggs hatch into larvae, commonly known as “wigglers.”
+They live in water and feed on organic matter.
 Larvae live in water but close to the surface as they need to breathe air.
 Most often mosquitoes larvae hang just beneath the surface suspended by water tension.
 As larvae mosquitoes feed and grow, they moult several times.
 The larval stage of the mosquito life cycle lasts between 4 and 14 days depending on the species, the temperature, and the availability of food.
 Some mosquito species overwinter as larvae, though this is less common than overwintering as eggs.

 Mosquito pupa

-When the pupa has matured, the casing enclosing it splits along the back and the adult mosquito emerges.
+The fully developed mosquito emerges from the pupa and begins its life cycle.
+Female mosquitoes seek blood meals to produce eggs, while males feed on nectar.
 Male mosquitoes generally emerge first and remain near the hatching ground to mate with the new adult females.
 It is only in the adult stage that mosquitoes bite humans, spread disease and wreak havoc upon humanity and other species.

 Most mosquitoes don’t live for very long.
 Their natural lifespan depends on the species and can vary from a few days to a few months.
 Some species only survive a single summer, the adults die as the temperature drops, leaving their eggs behind to restart the cycle the following year.
 In a few species, the adult female hibernates during the winter, seeking a sheltered location when the weather turns cold and entering hibernation with fertilized eggs inside them.